refinedmods/refinedmods.github.io/README.md

 The website is built and published twice a day.

-This uses [refinedsites](https://github.com/refinedmods/refinedsites), a static site generator.
+This uses [Refined Sites](https://github.com/refinedmods/refinedsites), a static site generator.